lf-/gankra.github.io/blah/fix-rust-pointers/index.md

     ///
     /// Segment and Provenance are implicitly defined by *how* a pointer is
     /// constructed and generally propagates verbatim to all derived pointers.
-    /// It is therefore *impossible* to simply convert an address into a pointer,
+    /// It is therefore *impossible* to convert an address into a pointer
-    /// because there is no way to know what its segment and provenance should be.
+    /// on its own, because there is no way to know what its segment and
+    /// provenance should be.
     ///
     /// By introducing a "representative" pointer into the process we can
     /// properly construct a new pointer with *its* segment and provenance,
     /// just as any other derived pointer would.
+This is equivalent to
+    /// `offset`ting the given pointer to that address, so it needs to still
+    /// be legal to perform that operation!
     ///
     /// # Example
     ///
     /// Here is an example of how to properly use this API to mess around
     /// with tagged pointers.
-Specifically here we have a tag in the lowest bit.
+Here we have a tag in the lowest bit:
     ///
     /// ```rust,ignore
     /// let my_tagged_ptr: *mut T = ...;